Zoom on the Yamaha EF7200D

-- A weight of 221.7 lbs makes the Yamaha EF7200D one of the heavier devices in the 5500-6500 rated wattage range.
-If weight is your top priority, one of the champions in this power category is the Lifan LF7250, weighing just 140 pounds.
+- Considering its dry weight of 221.7 pounds, the Yamaha EF7200D is one of the heavier generators producing between 5500 and 6500 running watts.
+If weight matters to you, one of the champions in this power range is the Lifan LF7250 with only 140 pounds.

 - The generator can be considered average in its noise for its power category, as it is rated at 74.5 dBA.
-If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Honda EU7000iS, whose lowest noise levels reach just 52 dBA.
+For those who are looking for a less noisy device, we suggest the Honda EU7000iS.
+With just 52 dBA, it is one of the most quiet devices in this power range.

-- Offering around 12 hours of running time on a full tank at 50% load, the EF7200D is within the average autonomy range of similarly powerful generators.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Cat RP5500, with around 15 hours.
+- Given that the EF7200D reaches an autonomy of around 12 hours with a full tank and at 50% load, it is placed within the average autonomy range of similarly powerful generators.
+If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Cat RP5500, reaching around 15 hours.

 As you can see from this interactive chart, when compared to other 5500-6500W generators, the Yamaha EF7200D is on the average side of the price range.